ExpoSEJS/ExpoSE/README.md

 from the command line.

-Note: no administrator privileges are required, but the environment assumes either Mac OS X or a standard(ish) Linux distribution.
+Note: no administrator privileges are required, but the environment assumes either a standard(ish) Linux distribution with bash or OS X.

 This will also add ExpoSE to your path, restarting your terminal should allow expoSE to be executed from anywhere.